 When a machine crashes because of a shutdown, power loss, hardware failure, or operating system failure, all of its applications and cache servers and their local caches are lost.

-System members on other machines are notified that this machine’s members have left the distributed system unexpectedly.
+System members on other machines are notified that this machine’s members have left the cluster unexpectedly.

 To recover from a machine crash:

 - Determine which processes run on this machine.

 - Reboot the machine.